-Too tired to test your reflexes against a horde of simulated enemies — or worse still, player-controlled ones?
-Why, pick up a visual novel and relax for a bit!
-Worn out with the stress of hiding from a cheaty monster that teleports around the level when you're not looking?
-Visual novels are (mostly) above such trickery.
-The worst strain I've ever experienced playing a visual novel is when my partner wants to play along and we go hoarse from doing all the voices.
+For those of us who love gaming and reading, visual novels represent the best of both worlds.
+Let's face it, a lot of video game genres can be strenuous, and many's the evening you find yourself too tired to test your reflexes against a horde of simulated enemies — or worse still, player-controlled ones.
+But the worst strain I've ever experienced playing a visual novel is when my partner wants to play along and we go hoarse from doing all the voices.

 The term "visual novel" is a broad church indeed, because you can tell almost any story in this medium.
 They're a lot like regular novels that way, believe it or not.
 Romance and mystery are among the more popular genres (again, they're much like traditional novels in that regard), but sort for "visual novel" on your favourite PC gaming storefront and you'll find a bit of everything, really.
 Especially once you've filtered out all the porn.